KirillkoTankisto/minefetch/README.md

 ./build
 ```

-The executable will be located in the `target/release` directory.
+The executable will be located in the `release` directory.

 ## Contact